HOW TO IMPROVE YOUR FUEL ECONOMY –

 - Slow down.
 As you increase speed above 60 mph, wind resistance starts increasing your fuel consumption.
 Estimates are that every mile over 60 mph costs you 1% in fuel economy.
 In other words, when you speed, you’re paying more at the gas pump.

 - Watch your tire choice.
-Replacing your tires/wheels with wider and/or taller ones may look awesome, but keep in mind that your choice could have a 1 to 3% penalty in fuel economy… or even more in extreme cases like “monster truck” tires/wheels.
+Replacing your tires/wheels with wider and/or taller ones may look awesome, but keep in mind that your choice could have a 1 to 10% penalty in fuel economy… or even more in extreme cases like “monster truck” tires/wheels.
 On the opposite extreme, most major tire companies now offer Low Rolling Resistance (LRR) tires that are designed to improve fuel economy by 1.5 – 7%.
 Choosing one of these tires at, or near, your OEM tire size will generally give you the best fuel economy, but there is a wide span in LRR performance.
 Both Consumer Reports and the Tire Rack test and rank fuel economy benefits of LRR tires.

 - Carefully consider your route and the time of day: traffic flow is a huge factor.